 · ‘influx of cocaine into the United States’; and

-· ‘violence associated with drug trafficking and drug use’.
+· ‘violence associated with drug trafficking and drug use’.72

 Moreover, law enforcement will also leverage and strengthen its inter-agency coordination, even across borders.
-Such capacity was especially evident in Australia through Australian law enforcement’s effective use of AUSTRAC’s financial intelligence database to detect and disrupt the commission of predicate offences.
+Such capacity was especially evident in Australia through Australian law enforcement’s effective use of AUSTRAC’s financial intelligence database to detect and disrupt the commission of predicate offences.76 The Egmont Group of Financial Intelligence Units and the 5 Eyes countries (USA, Canada, Australia, UK, and New Zealand) have worked and continue to work together to detect and disrupt serious organised crime globally.
+Lauded examples of the 5 Eyes’ cooperation include:

 · The conviction in the United States of Altaf Khanani, the world’s most active money launderer, whose clients ranged from Australian motorcycle gangs, significant Latin American drug cartels, and terrorist groups.
-Australian federal agencies such as AUSTRAC, the AFP, and ACIC, and the American DEA, worked together to: infiltrate Khanani’s global network based on the ancient Islamic remittance system of hawala,
+Australian federal agencies such as AUSTRAC, the AFP, and ACIC, and the American DEA, worked together to: infiltrate Khanani’s global network based on the ancient Islamic remittance system of hawala,77 which is notoriously hard to investigate from an AML perspective;78 and build a case for his prosecution.

 · The dismantling of the encrypted communications provider and platform, Phantom Secure, whose clients were organised crime, by Australian, Canadian, and American law enforcement.
 Phantom Secure marketed bespoke devices for this market to enable criminals’ ‘unrestricted, secure communications beyond the capability of law enforcement interception’.
-In fact, it is alleged that ‘Phantom Secure was the first encrypted communication platform available on a wholesale scale in Australia’.
+In fact, it is alleged that ‘Phantom Secure was the first encrypted communication platform available on a wholesale scale in Australia’.79 Its takedown by law enforcement is encouraging in an age where organised crime is increasingly able to use sophisticated modes of encryption, regardless of their level of cyber sophistication.

 3.4 Can blockchain identity tools offer improved KYC?